 No universities or students have been charged in the scandal.

-Before the admissions scandal broke, Heinel, who, along with her wife and two children, lives in the Los Angeles area, encouraged visibility for gay and lesbian collegiate athletes.
+Before the admissions scandal broke, Heinel, who, along with her wife and two children, live in the Los Angeles area, encouraged visibility for gay and lesbian collegiate athletes.